 Junior research group leaders generally have promising career prospects.
-Over two thirds of all Max Planck Research Group leaders succeed in gaining promotion to a university professorship or a comparable position in a research institution.
-The situation is similar for leaders of Fraunhofer Attract research groups: over half of them move on to a professorship.
+Almost three quarters of all Max Planck Research Group leaders succeed in gaining promotion to a university professorship or being appointed as a Max-Planck director.
 The leaders of Helmholtz Young Investigators Groups have favourable prospects: their positions are linked with a tenure track option.

 Application and salary